Have you been diagnosed with congestive heart failure? It can make applying for life insurance coverage becomes a bit

 Life Insurance Quotes with Congestive Heart Failure

 Congestive heart failure has a wide range of different severity levels.
 Your life insurance quote will depend on how serious your health issues are because of your condition.
 Insurance companies also do not accept applicants that have recently been diagnosed with congestive heart failure because they want some time to see how the condition develops.

-To avoid rejections and get the best rate, you should wait at least a year after your diagnosis before applying for insurance.
+To avoid rejections and get the best rate, its best putting off an application for twelve months after diagnosis..
 From there, your rate will depend on your condition plus your overall health.

 - Preferred Plus: Generally impossible.
 Congestive heart failure is too serious a condition and carries too many health risks for applicants to receive the best possible insurance rating.